Crimson-Genesis/HousePred_copy/README.md

-# 🏠 House Price Prediction (London)
+# 🏠 House Price Prediction (India)

-A Django-based web application that predicts house prices in London using a trained machine learning model.
+A Django-based web application that predicts house prices in India using a trained machine learning model.
 The user provides input through a web form, and the app returns the predicted property price based on those features.

 ---